 Niches house rows of statues on both sides.
 There are two galleries of statues in the South and three in the North, a unique feature in France, although common in England.
 This is evidence of British influence in the Gothic style of the cathedral.

-The higher part of the facade is decorated with fine Rayonnant and Flamboyant style gables and at the top of the facade, pyramid-shaped pinnacles crown the whole ensemble.
+Fine Rayonnant and Flamboyant style gables decorate the façade’s higher part.
+At the top of the facade, pyramid-shaped pinnacles crown the whole ensemble.

 La Tour de Beurre

 The Tour de Beurre dates back to the end of the 15th century.
 Its name derives from the word for butter which was banned during Lent.